shrey-007/StriverA2Z/src/Graphs/ProblemsOnBFS_DFS/format.md

 }

 class CustomClass{
-    // ans atribute which will change in accordingly, let z }
+    // ans atribute which will change cell to cell, let z }
 ```